kubernetes/website/docs/concepts/configuration/assign-pod-node.md

 As with node affinity, the legal operators for pod affinity and anti-affinity are `In`, `NotIn`, `Exists`, `DoesNotExist`, `Gt`, `Lt`.

 In principle, the `topologyKey` can be any legal label value.
-However, for performance reasons, only a limit set of topology keys are allowed;
+However, for performance reasons, only a limited set of topology keys are allowed.
-they are specified in the `--failure-domain` command-line argument to the scheduler.
-By default the allowed topology keys are
+By default the allowed topology keys are:

 * `kubernetes.io/hostname`
 * `failure-domain.beta.kubernetes.io/zone`